Radu Jude: Upcoming projects

+and the edge of a big city, inspired by two Romanian old ballads: Miorița and Șalga."

+Also in 2026, Jude received €400,000 in backing for a future project named Heia, Heia, Safari, revolving around a German art student whose research into a 1917 German POW-camp for African colonial soldiers causes controversy at her university.
+The project is co-written with German writer and director Heleen Gerritsen.

 Personal life

 Political beliefs

 In December 2023, alongside 50 other filmmakers, Jude signed an open letter published in Libération demanding a ceasefire and an end to the killing of civilians amid the 2023 Israeli invasion of the Gaza Strip, and for a humanitarian corridor into Gaza to be established for humanitarian aid, and the release of hostages.